 - If the price is below the EMA50, the trend is down (look for sells).

 - You should also check the market structure (is the price making higher highs or lower lows?).
+Mastering these techniques to identify stock market trends will help you filter out noise and focus on high-probability setups.

 6.3.
 Step 3: Find an Entry Setup